Our Blog

 Many people think of Labor Day as the unofficial start of fall, which brings cooler temperatures, more rain, and for many people, an end to lazy days at the beach.
 End your beach days with a bang by taking a trip to one of the coasts or to a lakeside beach.
 For an added dose of festivity, find a city or town that celebrates the occasion with a fireworks display over the water.

 Whether you’re looking to turn your getaway into a full week affair or you simply want to experience a quick escape, make the most of your holiday by changing your surrounding scenery.
 Happy Labor Day from the dental practice of Drs.
-Manzoli, Russo, Pauk, Desrosiers, Sahakyants!
+Russo, Pauk, Desrosiers, Sahakyants!

 Why it’s Important to Leave Us Reviews